ibm-cloud-architecture/refarch-cloudnative-backup/README.md

   kubectl exec -it $MYSQL_ID -- /bin/bash
   ```

-  You should see your MySQL container prompt:
+* You should see your MySQL container prompt:
+  * Your commands are now running inside the container
   ```
   root@inventory-mysql-1346511112-235wj:/#
   ```